Cromwell, Connecticut

 Cromwell (/ˈkrɑːmwɛl/ CRAHM-wel) is a town in Middlesex County, Connecticut, United States, located within the Lower Connecticut River Valley Planning Region.
 The population was 14,225 at the 2020 census.
+The town is named after Oliver Cromwell, the Lord Protector of England.

 History

 The land where Cromwell is now located, was once named for the Mattabesset, a region and settlement that was once home to Eastern Algonquian language-speaking Native Americans.
 This may have included the Tunxis, Quinnipiac, Wangunk, and the Wappinger.
 In 1651, the Mattabesset settlement was incorporated as a town by English settlers.
 By 1653, the colonists had renamed the settlement Middletown.

 The area now known as Cromwell was referred to by many names before separating from Middletown.
 It was commonly referred to as the Upper Houses or Upper Middletown.
 Upper Middletown is surrounded by natural barriers; such as, the Connecticut River, Mattabesset River and by ridgelines in the North and West.
 By 1715, the Upper Houses had 50 households, their own school, church and cemetery.
 Before the creation of the new cemetery in January 1713, burials took place in Middletown.
 The earliest burial is that of Martha Gipson, who had died in February of that year.
 As Middletown began to emerge as one of the busiest ports in New England, the Upper Houses also boasted its own expansion of maritime industries.
 As industry expanded within the Upper Houses a merchant class grew with it.
 Some of the village's wealthier families owned slaves.
 Middletown was then incorporated as a city in 1784.